riversheher/atypicaldeveloper/content/post/tequila_eh/index.md

     - Unaged or rested for less than 60 days
     - Clear
     - Crisper tastes with more raw flavours
-    - Great for mixing, and if you love sharper tastes
+    - Great for mixing and if you love sharper tastes
 2. **Reposado**
     - Aged between 2 and 12 months
     - Light golden hue